Ida Louise Jackson: Career

-Following her time as the national AKA president, she took on a brief term as the Dean of Women at the Tuskegee Institute, from 1937 to 1938.
+Following her time as the national AKA president, she took on a brief term as the dean of women at the Tuskegee Institute, from 1937 to 1938.
 Her main role within this position was to support the college with its recent change from an all-men’s school to including women.
 Finally throughout her time with all these projects and position changes, she was actively involved in the NAACP, the YWCA, and the National Council of Negro Women.
 She later returned to McClymonds High School where she taught until her retirement in 1953.
 Jackson then transitioned to running her family’s sheep ranch in Mendocino County.

 Personal life and legacy

 Ida Louise Jackson paved the way for many.
 She was the first Black teacher in Oakland Public Schools and was the first Black woman certified to teach in the state of California.
-Some of Dr. Jackson’s written works include Development of Negro Children in Reference to Education (1923) and Librarians' Role in Creating Racial Understanding (1944).
-She received the Who's Who Among Colored Americans award in 1950.
-Throughout her life she was awarded many honors.
-To name a few she was elected for membership in the Berkeley Fellows, the American Association of University Women, San Francisco Branch, and the Alpha Chapter of Phi Beta Kappa at the University of California, Berkeley.
+Some of Jackson’s written works include Development of Negro Children in Reference to Education (1923) and Librarians' Role in Creating Racial Understanding (1944).

+Throughout her life, she was awarded many honors.
+She was listed in Who's Who Among Colored Americans in 1950.
+She was elected for membership in the Berkeley Fellows, the San Francisco Branch of the American Association of University Women, and the Alpha chapter of Phi Beta Kappa at the University of California, Berkeley.
 In 1971, she was granted the Berkeley Citation, which is the university’s highest honor.
 It recognizes the major contributions of individuals that exceed the highest values of the university.

 In 1979, she donated her ranch to UC Berkeley and specified that the proceeds of its sale be used to develop and fund a graduate fellowship among Black students.
 In 2004, a graduate housing complex on College Avenue was named in her honor.
-Ida Louise Jackson died in 1996, aged 93.
-She is now buried at the Mountain View Cemetery.
+Ida Louise Jackson died on March 8, 1996, aged 93.
+She is buried at the Mountain View Cemetery in Oakland.